 The NRC is required to offset its appropriations by revenue received during the FY from the assessment of fees.
-The NRC assesses two types of fees to recover its budget authority:
+The NRC assesses two types of fees to recover its appropriation:

-- 1. Fees assessed under 10 CFR Part 170, "Fees for Facilities, Materials, Import and Export Licenses, and Other Regulatory Services under the Atomic Energy Act of 1954, as Amended," for licensing, inspection, and other services under the authority of the Independent Offices Appropriation Act of 1952 to recover the NRC's costs of providing individually identifiable services to specific applicants and licensees. - 2.
-Annual fees assessed for nuclear facilities and materials licensees under 10 CFR Part 171, "Annual Fees for Reactor Licenses and Fuel Cycle Licenses and Materials Licenses."
+- 1. Fees assessed to recover the NRC's costs of providing individually identifiable services to specific applicants and licensees under Title 10 of the Code of Federal Regulations (10 CFR) Part 170, "Fees for Facilities, Materials, Import and Export Licenses, and Other Regulatory Services under the Atomic Energy Act of 1954, as Amended," for licensing, inspection, and other services under the authority of the Independent Offices Appropriation Act of 1952. - Annual fees assessed for nuclear facilities and materials licensees under 10 CFR Part 171, "Annual Fees for Reactor Licenses and Fuel Cycle Licenses and Materials Licenses."